ZekeSnider/Time-Server/README.md

-# Assignment 4: AuthServer
+# Assignment 5: Load Test
 Zeke Snider
 CSS 490C
-2/20/15
+3/3/15

 ## Overview
-This program has added an authentication server to "Assignment 3: Refactoring".
-The time server still sets cookies, but requests to check the usermap are now sent via http requests the authserver.
-There is also a config package which is used to load the command line flags.
-More features are added as seen in the flags section below.
+This program has added a counter and load test to Assignment 4.
+The counter is a thread safe class that is used to store status code responses for the load class.
+The load test is used to create a fake load for the time/auth server to process.

 ## Build Instructions
-The included makefile should be used to build and the run the project. "make build", should be used to build, then "./bin/TimeServer" can be used to run the time server, and "./bin/AuthServer" to run the authserver.
-I moved all the flag parsing to the config.go package, but for some reason I wasn't able to get both the auth server and time server to load the same flags.
-Thus, you must supply the appropriate flags to both executables on launch.
+The included makefile should be used to build and the run the project.
+"Make build", should be used to build, then "Make loadtest" can be used to run the load test with the default parameters.
+Alternatively, copy the following into the terminal and modify the flags as needed.

+./bin/authserver -log=auth-log.xml &
+./bin/timeserver -log=seelog.xml -port=8081 -maxinflight=80 -response=500 -deviation=300 &
+./bin/loadgen -url='http://localhost:8081/time' -runtime=10 -rate=200 --burst=20 -timeout=1000

 ## Design Notes
 The seelog library has been used to replace the old logging system.
 The log output file is stored at "/etc/timeserver.log".
 Errors are logged using seelog error logging.
 Regular requests or other traces are logged using debug logging.
 General info are logged using info log.